Public Affairs Section

 The EducationUSA Advising Center is the only official guide to U.S. higher education.
 The advising center provides free, comprehensive and current information to students, parents and educators in Hong Kong and Macau about study and exchange opportunities in the United States.
-To invite our EducationUSA Advisor(s) to your institution, please check out the topics of interest and fill in an outreach request form (PDF 100 KB).
+To invite our EducationUSA Advisor(s) to your institution, please check out the topics of interest and fill in an Education USA Presentation Request Form.

 * * * * *